-At Algester, we have a number of policies.
+At Algester State School, we have a number of policies and procedures.
 Some are unique to our school and others are part of general policy for all State Schools from Education Queensland.

 When parents enrol their children, they are required to sign agreements to a number of policies including an Enrolment Agreement.

 Our Responsible Behaviour Plan for Students (PDF, 5.2 Mb) has been developed with our school community.
 It is designed to facilitate high standards of behaviour so that quality teaching and learning can take place in our school.
 As part of this plan the good behaviour of our students are acknowledged and rewarded with special tokens known as Success Key Cards.
 We also have a Smart Phone Friendly version of the Responsible Behaviour Plan for Students.

 Positive Behaviour for Learning